Sustainable1027/Differentiated-ESG-Valuation-Recognition-MASEM/README.md

 Repository Overview

-This repository provides the complete empirical infrastructure for the study, “Disentangling the Differentiated Valuation Relevance of ESG Dimensions: Global Evidence from Meta-Analytic Structural Equation Modeling.”
+This repository provides the complete empirical infrastructure for the study, “Why capital markets recognize ESG dimensions unevenly: Global evidence from meta-analytic structural equation modeling”.
 It is designed to ensure methodological transparency, analytical traceability, and full computational replicability of the two-stage Meta-Analytic Structural Equation Modeling (MASEM) framework implemented in the paper.

 The repository follows the sequential logic of the research design.
 It begins with systematic literature identification and effect-size extraction, proceeds to the construction of the meta-analytic correlation matrix, and culminates in multivariate structural estimation and robustness validation.
 Rather than functioning as a supplementary archive, the repository serves as the structured empirical backbone of the study.